 Abarim Publications' online Biblical Hebrew Dictionary

 Linguists have identified two separate roots צוד (sud) in the Hebrew of the Bible, but the meanings of these two are so adjacent that one may wonder whether the native users of classical Hebrew concurred with this divergence.
 The core idea of our root is to get meat rather than veggies, and by chasing it in the wild rather than obtaining it at a store.

-The root-verb צוד (sud I) means to hunt (or fish), which obviously was the ancient equivalent of our trip to the supermarket.
+The verb צוד (sud I) means to hunt (or fish), which obviously was the ancient equivalent of our trip to the supermarket.
 Its purpose was to acquire food and one's skill to catch a prey was on a par with one's ability to survive (Genesis 27:3, Leviticus 17:13, Micah 7:2).
-Later this verb entered into the game of "hunting" for souls (Ezekiel 13:18, 20).
+Later this verb entered into the game of "hunting" for souls (Ezekiel 13:18, 13:20).
 This verb's derivatives are:

 - The masculine noun ציד (sayid), meaning hunting (Genesis 27:30) or game (Genesis 25:28).